 Interior Design Inspired by Fashion

-This fashion trend transitions perfectly to interior design and the home furnishings arena.
+The nude trend transitions perfectly into interior design and the home furnishings arena.
 Neutrals soften the hard edges of a space and exude a relaxed, tranquil feeling.
-An important note: if you have kids and pets, make sure your neutral upholstery items are removable or easily cleanable.
+An important note: if you have kids and pets make sure your neutral upholstery items have removable slipcovers or are easily cleanable.

-Just look at this nude dining room—exquisite!
-Feel free to get carried away with this trend--there’s nothing stopping you from doing the entire house in shades of nude.
+Just look at this exquisite nude dining room.
+Feel free to get carried away with this trend.
+There’s nothing stopping you from doing the entire house in shades of nude.
 Just stick with complimentary hues and intensities in each space to avoid a jarring contrast.
 This will ensure a calm visual flow from room to room.

 Use Visual Trickery

-Let’s say for the sake of argument that you were not blessed with the stature of a supermodel and your home is not a villa in the south of France.
-In reality, you are petite and so is your house.
-Not to worry!
-You can overcome these perceived shortcomings easily.
+Let’s say for the sake of argument that you were not blessed with the stature of a supermodel and your home is not a villa in the South of France.
+In reality you are petite and so is your house.
+But don't worry.
+You can overcome these perceived shortcomings.
 The same visual trickery we use to fool the eye with fashion works equally well with interior design..

 Dressing in a dark color from head to toe gives the illusion of height and slims the body.
 You achieve the same results in a room.
-If your kitchen has floor to ceiling cabinets, get rid of the light oak or white and go with a dark stain or paint to draw the eye up.
-Even if your house has standard 8-foot ceilings, this little bit of fakery from the fashion world will make them appear higher.
-This trick works the same as a perfectly tailored black jacket, pants and pumps!
+If your kitchen has floor-to-ceiling cabinets get rid of the light oak or white and go with a dark color to draw the eye up.
+Even if your house has standard 8-foot ceilings this little bit of fakery from the fashion world will make the cabinets appear taller.
+This trick works the same as a perfectly tailored black jacket, pants and pumps.

 Take Cues From the Closet

-If you are stuck coming up with a design direction for a room, look no further than your closet!
-Thom Filicia’s Style Network show, “Dress My Nest”, helps women find interior design inspiration based on their fashion sense.
-By simply examining your favorite clothing and accessories, you can bring a personal touch and unexpected sense of style into your home.
+If you are stuck coming up with a design direction for a room look no further than your closet.
+This will help you find interior design inspiration based on your fashion sense.
+By simply examining your favorite clothing and accessories you can bring a personal touch and unexpected sense of style into your home.
 Take a cue from the colors and designs in your closet and use them as a starting point for your next home decorating endeavor.

-In the early 80s, I owned a gorgeous, deep purple Diane von Furstenberg wrap dress with gold piping.
-It was a favorite of mine for many years.
-Now this businesswoman, former princess and fashion icon has embarked on a career in interior design.
+In the 1970s Diane von Furstenberg introduced the iconic wrap dress to the fashion world.
+It has been a favorite style for many years.
+Now this businesswoman, former princess and fashion doyen has embarked on a career in interior design.
 Her first major client?
-None other than the iconic Claridge Hotel in London--featuring her décor and home textile collection.
-See how the room interiors mirror her runway creations?
-Cool!
+None other than the iconic Claridge Hotel in London, featuring her decor and home textile collection.
+This room literally mirrors her runway creations.